invenia/blog/_posts/JuliaLangFeatures.md

 struct Categorical <: StatQualia end struct Normable <: StatQualia end
 {% endhighlight %}

-## 🔪➡️ Trait function
+### 🔪➡️ Trait function
 The trait function take a type as input, and returns an instance of the trait type.
-This is how we declare what traits something has.
+We use the trait function to declare what traits a particular type has.

+So we are going to say things like floats are continous, booleans are categorical etc.
 {% highlight julia %}
 statqualia(::Type{<:AbstractFloat}) = Continuous()
 statqualia(::Type{<:Integer}) = Ordinal()